Target365/REST/README.md

 ### Contributing
 New contributors to this project are welcome.
 If you are interested in contributing please send an email to sdk@strex.no.

-### License
-This library is released under the MIT license.